 National Origin Discrimination Video Resources

-Learn more about national origin discimination in the workplace and what your legal options are.
+Learn more about national origin discrimination in the workplace and what your legal options are.
 These videos provide a general overview of employment law.
-If you’re in need of legal counsel, please schedule a consultation with our employment law attorneys in either North Carolina or New York City.
+If you’re in need of legal counsel, please connect with our employment law attorneys in either North Carolina or South Carolina.

 Your employer is required to provide reasonable accommodations to employees with disabilities.
 These accommodations can include making a workplace more accessible for wheelchairs or providing an interpreter for someone who is hearing impaired.
 If you are experiencing disability discrimination, our employment law firm can help you understand your legal rights and options.